 Buying proprietary oversized workstations to run GPU-enabled applications may put you at odds with your Information Technology and Purchasing departments.
 Why invite conflict?
 Instead, connect your limited but familiar corporate-approved PC to an Xpander.
 This combination allows you to garner the best possible return on your PC investments from existing service contracts, familiar sourcing, and corporate standards purchasing perspectives.
 Contact Cubix for guidance on connecting your current deskside or rackmount computers to Xpander.

 Installation And Use

 Installation is straightforward.
-Insert an Xpander host interface controller (HIC) into an available PCIe slot in a PC or Mac Pro, connect the cable to the Xpander, load the GPU or other device driver on your host computer and you are ready to harness the power of GPU-computing!
+Insert an Xpander host interface controller (HIC) into an available PCIe slot in a PC or Mac Pro, connect the cable to the Xpander, load the GPU or other device driver on your host computer and you're ready to harness the power of GPU-computing!

-With most models, users can take turns using GPU-Xpander around the office.
-If the need for GPU computing or multi-port adapters is sporadic among users, install an Xpander host interface card (HIC) into each workstation and move the Xpander to each as needed.
+With most models, multiple users can take turns using GPU-Xpander around the office.
+If the need for GPU computing, hardware acceleration, or multi-port adapters is sporadic among users, install an Xpander host interface card (HIC) into each workstation and move the Xpander to each as needed.